 The Father adopted us through Christ, meaning that spiritually we had neither

-who feel like a fish out of water, like they have the right shoe on the wrong
+getting saved usually feel like a fish out of water, like they have the right shoe on the wrong

-reason they are often outcasts of society.
+foot; they just don’t feel they belong in the world; they are outcasts of society.
 To them, attempting to integrate

 into the world is too much work for too little gain.
 Not only has society